pyeventsourcing/eventsourcing/README.md

 The aim of this library is to make it easier to write event sourced applications in Python.
 One definition of event sourcing suggests the state of an event sourced application is determined by a sequence of events.
-It is common for an application to be implemented using domain entities, with the application state distributed across the entities.
+Another suggests event sourcing is a persitence mechanism for domain driven design.

-Therefore, this library provides mechanisms useful in such an application: a style for coding entity behaviours that mutate the state of the entity by instantiating and applying and then publishing domain events of different kinds; and a way for those events to be stored and replayed to obtain the state of an entity in the application on demand.
+In any case, it is common for a software application to be implemented using domain entities, with the application state distributed across the entities.
+Therefore, this library provides mechanisms useful in such an application: a style for coding entity behaviours that mutate the state of the entity by instantiating and applying and then publishing domain events of different kinds; and a way for those events to be stored and replayed to obtain on demand the state of an entity in the application.

 This document highlights the main features of the library, provides instructions for installing the package, describes the